There are 12 engineering writing tips every engineer needs to know. Because writing is essential in almost every engineering position.

 So can you convey the same idea in 2 paragraphs versus 4?
 If yes, then it’s a no-brainer to go with 2 paragraphs.
 I don’t know about you, but I’d rather read 2 paragraphs versus 4.

-This is why after I write a piece of content, I always go through my writing many times.
-I want to cut the fat and make my writing leaner and easier to understand.
+So always read through your writing many times.
+Try to cut out the fat to make your writing easier to understand.

 #5 Use an active voice

 Technical writing doesn’t typically focus on the past.
 So, use an active voice in your writing.
 This will make your writing more authoritative and engaging too.
-Plus, a passive voice just doesn’t sound right.
+The following is an example:

 Active voice: mount the charging station next to the building for better access.